mevans505/2024-VR-scene/episodes/mutlidimensional-content.Rmd

 ---
-title: 'Mutlidimensional Content'
+title: 'Types of Multidimensional Media'
 teaching: 10
 exercises: 2
 ---

-## Types of multi-dimensional media
+**Multidimensional** media is a term which covers various types of non-textual data.
+It is often used to refer to
+representational and derivative media created through digitisation processes or synthetic images produced via software.
+These processes often result in multi-part, multi-format and, often, large project files which describe the creation process.

-We refer to this media as **multi-dimensional**.
+We refer to media as **multi-dimensional**.
 This is because data experts structure information according to the **dimensions** used to store the data in the computer system.